Nicconike/AutomatedGo/README.md

 - Plain text files with version information

 The tool uses various patterns to detect Go versions, making it flexible for different project setups.

+Missing any file types you expected to see?
+Let me know

 ## Contributing